awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 ### Play the result

 1. Wait.
 The image upload takes a minute or two to process.
+CloudFront will also cache API responses for 5 minutes.
+To speed things up, create a CloudFront invalidation.
 2. Choose the `Refresh` button.

 ![refresh](docs/refresh.png)